Shaileshmahanty/Prolog-installation-setup/README.md

 			-->	person(Name,Add,City,State,Zip)

 9.Give the inputs
-		Your Name	And enter
+		Your Name	And enter,
-		Your Address	And enter
+		Your Address	And enter,
-		Your City		And enter
+		Your City		And enter,
-		Your State	And enter
+		Your State	And enter,
 		Your Zip		And enter

 10.Now its Done and You have Successfully Completed Your 1st Practical